Denise Brinkofski, Tax Collector

 (The url at the top of the page will read wippii.edmundsassoc.com)

-- Checking Account – This is now a free service (as of 9/1/16 the $1.05 convenience fee has been waived).
+- Checking Account – NO FEE.
 This safe and secure payment method utilizes the United States banking system’s Automated Clearing House (ACH) technology.
 Please be aware the money should be debited from your checking account within 2 business days.
 It is the taxpayer’s responsibility to check and make sure the payment is debited from their bank account.
 If you enter an incorrect account number or the funds were not available in your account on the day you submitted payment this may lead to the bank rejecting the payment.
 The Borough receives these rejection notifications 7-10 days from the time the payment was made and therefore your payment may be late if the grace period has ended.

 - Debit Card – $3.95 convenience fee

-Tax payments can be made online, by mail, or in person, You may also drop payment in the Tax Payment Box located in the front entryway of the Municipal Building.
+Tax payments can be made online, by mail, or in person.
 See detailed options below: